First Published: 28th of March, 2021 by Patrick Carpen.Last updated: March 9, 2023 at 15:23 pm

 While the Hindu community in Guyana perhaps celebrates the entire sixteen day Holi Festival, the majority of Guyanese of all races and classes only celebrate Day 2 of the Holi Festival which is uniquely named “Phagwah” in Guyana and is also a national holiday.
 In Guyana, the national holiday of Phagwah sees the closure of schools and businesses.
 On occasions where Phagwah falls on a weekend day such as Saturday or Sunday, the following Monday is given as a day off for schools and businesses.

-While the celebration of Phagwah has its roots in the Hindu Religion of East Indian culture, in Guyana, the holiday takes on national significance instead of a religious or racial significance.
+While the celebration of Phagwah has its roots in the Hindu Religion of East Indian culture, in Guyana, the holiday takes on national significance instead of a religious or ethnic significance.
 Guyanese of all races, classes, and religions partake in the “Phagwah games” which include splashing with water in the mornings and staining with colored water and powders in the afternoon.
-The activities are seen as unifying act that binds Guyanese of all races and religions into one happy, friendly, and united people.
+The activities are seen as a unifying act that binds Guyanese of all races and religions into one happy, friendly, and united people.

 Today, I pray the colours of love, peace, and happiness fill our hearts and our lives as we celebrate the ancient Hindu ‘festival of colours’ – Holi.
 This blend of beautiful colours represents the richness of our cultural diversity and the promise of a brighter tomorrow.Arya Ali – First Lady of Guyana – 28th of march, 2021